 The AESA is a member of the International Esports Federation (IeSF) as a national member representing Australia.
 Currently the IeSF comprises of over 47 nations and is signatory to the World Anti-Doping Agency and actively working towards SportAccord and International Olympic Committee recognition.

-Additionally the AESA is signatory to the World Cyber Arena (WCA) Global Esports Alliance and the World Esports Consortium (WeSCO), each collaborating to grow esports across the world, and the International University Sports Federation’s (FISU) Esports World University League, a global esports competition for university students.
+Additionally the AESA is signatory to Ali Baba’s World Esports Games (WESG), the World Cyber Arena (WCA) Global Esports Alliance and the World Esports Consortium (WeSCO), each collaborating to grow esports across the world, and the International University Sports Federation’s (FISU) who are laying the ground work for global university cooperation in esports.